lightly-ai/lightly/docs/source/getting_started/platform.rst

 .. note:: Lightly supports integers, floats, strings, booleans, and even nested objects for
           custom metadata.
 Every metadata item must be a valid JSON object.
+          Thus numpy datatypes are not supported and must be cast to `float` or `int` before saving.
+Otherwise there will be an error similar to `TypeError: Object of type ndarray is not JSON serializable`.